-We recognize that, as graduate students, in addition to taking traditional classes, many of you also participate in research, teaching, and scholarship as part of your responsibilities, below are questions to help guide you for Fall 2020.
+We recognize that, as graduate students, in addition to taking traditional classes, many of you also participate in research, teaching, and scholarship as part of your responsibilities, below are questions to help guide you for future registration decisions.

 I am starting the semester away from campus, what fees will I be assessed?

 Fee information is available on the Office of the Registrar’s website.

 See also the information above about in absentia registration.

 Graduate students enrolled in on-campus programs even if their courses are online—will be assessed the Student Insurance Fee and be enrolled in the University Student Insurance plan unless they are registered in absentia.
 Students can opt-out of the plan if they have comparable coverage.
 See additional information about student insurance.